 Fluffy & God’s Amazing Christmas Adventure CD not only teaches the ENTIRE Advent-Christmas story, but the hope and meaning behind it.
 Fluffy’s lessons are narrated, animated, interactive, and include reflection and fun activities.
 There’s even a Christmas song game called “DJ Fluffy Jam.”

 Re-usable year after year for ages 5 to 15 in Sunday School, fellowship group, or home.
-Fluffy CD is the program you keep on using every year.
+Fluffy CD is the program you use every year.
 A typical lesson plan with Fluffy would include just one or two of the six different areas.
 There’s plenty to stop and discuss.

 The Fluffy Storyline…